SanjinDedic/agent_games/server_deployment/setup_documentation.md

 The setup process for this project is managed through a series of bash scripts that automate the configuration and deployment of a Python-based application running on Uvicorn, with SSL support through Certbot, and served via Apache.

-The main entry point is the `setup.sh` script, which orchestrates the execution of other configuration scripts: `setup_varaiables.sh`, `configure_service.sh`, `configure_certbot.sh`, and `configure_apache.sh`.
+The main entry point is the `setup.sh` script, which orchestrates the execution of other configuration scripts: `setup_variables.sh`, `configure_python.sh`, `configure_service.sh`, `configure_certbot.sh`, and `configure_apache.sh`.
 Each of these scripts performs specific tasks necessary to set up the environment and ensure the application is correctly configured and running.

 ## Files and Their Purpose